 Maintenance Schedule Optimization

 Professional maintenance services exist for institutional users with multiple electric staplers.
 These services provide scheduled maintenance, emergency repairs, and loaner equipment during service periods.
-The cost often justifies itself through reduced downtime and extended equipment life.
+The cost often justifies itself through reduced downtime and extended equipment life, similar to service plans for commercial printing equipment.

 Choosing the Right Electric Stapler for Your Specific Needs